FeatureBaseDB/featurebase/cmd/pilosa-fsck/release-pilosa-fsck/DESIGN.md

 REQUIRED COMMAND LINE ARGUMENTS

-The paths to all the top-level pilosa directories in a cluster must be given on the command line.
+The paths to all the top-level Pilosa data directories in a cluster must be given on the command line.
 The -replicas R flag is also always required.
 It must be correct for your cluser.
 Here R is the same as the [cluster] stanza "replicas = R" line from your